Vegetarian cuisine: Common vegetarian foods

 This difference is observed, but is not required to be vegetarian.
 Nevertheless, it is relevant when considering research into the health effects of adopting a vegetarian diet.
 A diet consisting only of sugar candies, for example, while technically also vegetarian, would be expected to have a much different outcome for health compared to what is called "a vegetarian diet" culturally and what is most commonly adopted by vegetarians.
+It is also important to note that overeating occurs because of a misconception of hunger.
+By changing your perspective on calories verses nutrients, it becomes much easier to adapt to the healthier lifestyle of vegetarianism.

 Traditional vegetarian cuisine

 These are some of the most common dishes that vegetarians eat without substitution of ingredients.
 Such dishes include, from breakfasts to dinnertime desserts: